Happiness has been a theme in my life lately and a topic of conversation in most of my friends, family and co-workers circles.

 The collection of blogs will be written by me and other guest bloggers.
 Our latest installment is written by Andrew Sundling, a jack of many trades.
-He’s a self-proclaimed bartender, pastry chef, street-food gastrnome, farmer and artist.
-Let me also add “LLTTF” (Living Life to The Fullest) expert — that’s my take on this inspiring young man.
+He’s a self-proclaimed bartender, pastry chef, street-food gastronome, farmer and artist.
+Let me also add “LLTTF” (Living Life To The Fullest) expert — that’s my take on this inspiring young man.

 Whether you’re starting out in your career or in a rut after a long run in your profession, this is a fresh take on what personal and professional happiness is truly all about.
 My hope is that is gets you thinking, sharing and creates a shift in you — and why you do the things you do.
 Is it for money, pride or passion?

 Special thanks to dear friend, Yasmine Farazian for introducing me to Andrew.
 His post was originally a Facebook update that garnered a lot of attention.
 I shared it with friends and some wept.
 I was moved and wanted to spread the happiness and inspiration.

 If you missed the first installment check it out: Finding Your Happy Self.
 The second installment was written by Kathy Chow, the executive director of the Asian American Journalists Association.
 Please spread the happiness by adding a comment and sharing with your loved ones. —Toan